TESTVECTOR

 Your tests pass.
 Your system still breaks.

-I help software teams reduce blind spots in complex systems - across UI, API, database, files, reports, and release-critical workflows - then build practical verification that gives engineering leaders a cleaner release signal.
+I help software teams find the checks their current QA misses across UI, API, database, files, reports, and release-critical workflows.
+Then I build practical verification that engineers can trust before a release.

-The goal is fewer release surprises, faster validation, and clearer confidence before customer-facing changes ship.
+The goal: fewer release surprises, faster validation, and fewer customer-facing changes shipped on weak evidence.

 Release signal gaps